Skip to content

 How long does homemade soap last?

-High-quality homemade soap can last for one to two years, when stored well in a dry, ventilated place.
+Quality homemade soap can last one to two years when stored properly in a dry, ventilated place.

-Can the caustic soda be replaced with another substance?
+Can caustic soda be replaced with another substance?

-Using traditional methods, it is impossible to make soap without caustic soda.
-If you are wary of working with this substance and prefer an easy and safe method, dissolving a solid soap base is the best alternative.
+In classic methods, it's impossible to create soaps without caustic soda.
+If you are concerned about working with this material and prefer an easy and safe method, melting a solid soap base is the best alternative.

-Making soaps at home is an art, but it doesn't have to be complicated and intricate.
-If you also want to know how to make natural, fragrant, high-quality soap, we at "Shiananda" offer you an easy and quick way to do it, which guarantees you wonderful results.
-On our website you will find a selection of high-quality bases for making soap using the Melt & Pour method, which we have been producing in our factory in Israel for 30 years: white, transparent-yellowish soap base , with activated charcoal or with Dead Sea mud .
+Making soap at home is an art, but it doesn't have to be complicated.
+If you also want to know how to make natural, fragrant, and high-quality soap, we at "Sheananda" offer you an easy and quick way to do it, guaranteeing wonderful results.
+On our website, you'll find a selection of high-quality bases for making soap using the Melt & Pour method, which we have been producing in our factory in Israel for 30 years: white soap base, transparent-yellowish, with activated charcoal or with Dead Sea mud.

-Our soap bases are made from 100% natural ingredients, including carefully selected high-quality oils and butters, based on vegetable glycerin, coconut oil and castor oil.
-All you have to do is melt them, add selected essential oils and pour them into molds.
-The result - a soap that feels pleasant on the skin, leaving the skin soft and moisturized.
+Our soap bases are made from 100% natural ingredients, including high-quality oils and selected premium butters, based on vegetable glycerin, coconut oil, and castor oil.
+All you have to do is melt them, add selected essential oils, and pour them into molds.
+The result - a pleasant-to-the-touch soap that leaves the skin soft and moisturized.

-You are invited to be impressed by the types of bases on the site, order the base that suits you and the fragrance oils that you like from the site, and enjoy natural, high-quality soap that you have made yourself.
-If you have any additional questions or need help choosing products, do not hesitate to contact our professional team on WhatsApp .
+You are invited to browse the types of bases on the website, order the base that suits you and the fragrance oils you love from the website, and enjoy natural, high-quality soap that you made yourself.
+If you have any further questions or need help choosing products, do not hesitate to contact our professional team on WhatsApp.

-"Great soap as a base for making soaps with children" (Shimrit)
+"Great soap as a base for making soaps with girls" (Shimrit)

 Read more